Creating Robust Individual Development Plans

 The third vital element is the ecosystem support or the organizations commitment towards the high potential development.
 Every employee in the organization works towards achieving organizational business goals.
 Therefore, a successful IDP must be linked to the organizations strategic vision, goals and values.

-Therefore, people and functions responsible for people development will have to evolve their leadership development process to address the needs of high potential leaders and the environment they will operate in.
-And creating an effective IDP is the backbone to it.
+People and functions responsible for people development will have to evolve their leadership development process to address the needs of high potential leaders and the environment they will operate in – and creating an effective IDP is the backbone to it.

 “As the planet becomes smarter and more connected, every organization’s success will depend on having the best leaders for tomorrow-from front line to executives.
 Leadership development is a top business priority.
 We need leaders who innovate, enable our clients’ success, and embrace the opportunities and challenges of the global marketplace.”